Office of the Dean

 Aimee joined UCLA in December 2011 as an Administrative Specialist at the Academic Personnel office in the Department of Medicine, David Geffen School of Medicine.
 She moved to the College of Letter and Science in September 2016 to accept a position as the Divisional Academic Personnel Analyst for Social Sciences.
 Aimee oversees the academic personnel review process for ladder faculty and temporary academic appointment and advancement actions.
 She reconciles and submit final clearance for personnel employment actions, recruitments, leaves, range adjustments, etc. in EDB, UCPATH, OPUS and UC Recruit.
 Aimee graduated with a B.A. in Asian Studies from the University of Santo Tomas, Philippines.

-Peter has been in the UCLA Division of Social Sciences since 2011, assuming the role of Executive Director of Development in 2018.
+Peter has been in the UCLA Division of Social Sciences since 2011, assuming the role of Executive Director of Development in 2018 and the role of Assistant Dean of Development in 2023.
 In his role at UCLA, Peter oversees all major gift fundraising activities for the Division.
 Prior to joining UCLA, Peter worked at J. Paul Getty Museum for eight years after serving as business manager for several entertainment companies.

 Kristina has been with the UCLA College since June 2014.
 Kristina interned for the art education outreach program at the Guggenhiem Museum in Bilboa, Spain and later continued her career as the marketing, communications, branding, and graphic design director for a large financial firm in Nevada.
 In her role as Senior Marketing Manager for the UCLA College, she is responsible for strategizing, directing, designing, and implementing effective marketing, media relations, content, and identity programs and campaigns across a wide range of media.
 She received her bachelor’s degree in art from the University of Reno, Nevada.